Chicago Public Schools: Elementary schools

-The school system contains two levels of elementary-middle school programs which make selective admission only.
+The school system contains two levels of primary school programs which make selective admission only.
 Regional gifted centers have an area of focus (such as math and science) and require one type of assessment, akin to an IQ test.
 Classical schools, in contrast to regional gifted centers, take a liberal arts approach focusing on all areas.
 Classical school applications thus require a different type of assessment.